 At Nexa, we promote HIPAA compliant text messaging, and the data in our web-app is protected and encrypted.
 We also encourage our staff to comply with HIPAA rules regarding text messaging to maintain integrity and ensure that only authorized staff members can message patients.

-A Guide to HIPAA Compliant Text Messaging In Healthcare
+What Is A Good Guide to HIPAA Compliant Text Messaging In Healthcare?

 - Ensure the secrecy, reliability, and accessibility of all electronic PHI created, received, maintained or transmitted